dparkins/language-fortran/README.md

 # language-fortran package

-Syntax highlighting for LaTeX in atom.
+Syntax highlighting for FORTRAN in atom.
 Converted from the <a href="https://github.com/textmate/fortran.tmbundle">Textmate bundle</a>.